Easy One-Pan Chicken and Rice – Aka Plov

 We'll email this post to you, so you can come back to it later!

-I grew up in Central Asia and was very fortunate to experience the amazing fusion of cuisines from all around the area.
-One of the most popular dishes in all parts of Asia and a staple in our home was and remains to be – plov.
-Plov is a rice and meat dish that is traditionally slow-cooked in a large cast-iron pot, called kazan, which is placed in a ground oven.
-Do not fear, we won’t use the kazan.
-For the purpose of this recipe, we will use a Dutch oven, which will make the cooking process much easier.
+I grew up in Central Asia and was fortunate to experience the incredible fusion of cuisines from all around the region.
+One of the most popular dishes across Asia—and a staple in our home—was and still is plov.
+(Also known as pilaf).
+Plov is traditionally slow-cooked in a large cast-iron pot called a kazan, which is placed in a ground oven.
+But don’t worry—we won’t be using a kazan!
+For this recipe, we’ll use a Dutch oven, making the cooking process much simpler while still delivering that rich, authentic flavor.
+It’s the kind of meal that makes life just a little bit easier—and a lot more delicious!

 A white plate filled with chicken plov, garnished with cilantro and pepper.
 The dish includes pieces of chicken, basmati rice, and shredded carrots, served with a spoon on a light-colored surface.